• Harvey Milk Diversity Breakfast – 2018

 When he was elected to the San Francisco Board of Supervisors in 1977, Harvey Milk (1930- 1978) became one of the first openly gay men to be elected to political office in the United States.
 On election night, Harvey Milk reminded his supporters: “This is not my victory – it’s yours.
 If a gay man can win, it proves that there is hope for all minorities who are willing to fight.”
 He was assassinated (along with Mayor George Moscone) on November 27, 1978, only eleven months after taking office.
 Although he did not live to see his dreams fulfilled, the example of his life and leadership has made him an important national symbol for the struggle for human rights.

 Coming out can happen in many forms, from telling your family and friends about your sexuality to simply correcting a stranger about your gender identity.
-No two coming out stories are exactly the same; your coming out will be shaped by the supports that you have in school, at home, or in your community, and the […]
+No two coming out stories are […]

 National Coming Out Day is a day to celebrate and support the LGBTQ+ community and their courage to live openly and authentically.
-It is observed on October 11 every year, which is the anniversary of the Second National March on Washington for Lesbian and Gay Rights in 1987.
-The day was founded in 1988 by Robert […]
+It is observed on October 11 every year, […]

 Spirit Day is a day to show solidarity and support for lesbian, gay, bisexual, transgender, and queer youths who face bullying and harassment because of their identity.
-It is observed on the third Thursday of October every year.
-The day was started in 2010 by a Canadian teenager named Brittany McMillan, who was inspired by […]
+It is observed […]